skoolkid/skoolkit/sphinx/source/commands.rst

   'program.z80' if reading from standard input.

   Options:
+    --bank N,file         Load RAM bank N (0-7) from the named file.
+This option may be used multiple times.
     -b BORDER, --border BORDER
                           Set the border colour (default: 7).
     -o ORG, --org ORG     Set the origin address (default: 65536 minus the length of file.bin).
+    --page N              Specify the RAM bank (N=0-7) mapped to 49152 (0xC000) in the main input file.
+This option creates a 128K snapshot.
     -p STACK, --stack STACK
                           Set the stack pointer (default: ORG).
     -P a[-b[-c]],[^+]v, --poke a[-b[-c]],[^+]v